flyteorg/blog-posts-backup/cl8bl9f4t000109l72wdt7pgn.md

-## How We Are Simplifying the Orchestration of Machine Learning Pipelines
+## How Flyte is Simplifying the Orchestration of Machine Learning Pipelines

 An ML-powered product comprises several pieces composed into an iterative cycle — data collection, data cleaning, data labeling, model development, model evaluation, model deployment and model observability.
 Each stage in this process has its own set of requirements and automation possibilities.
 On a mission to simplify each step of the model development and deployment processes, we released a suite of ML features.